-No one gets married thinking, we’ll get a divorce.
+No one gets married thinking, we’ll be divorced.
 Even though I was OVER MY EX and the relationship, my life as I knew it was changing!No one gets married thinking, we’ll get a divorce.
 Even though I was OVER MY EX and the relationship, my life as I knew it was changing! #divorce #livingAfterDivorce #impulsiveexpressions Click To Tweet

-In addition, it was completely being evaluated and scrutinized by outsiders who had no idea of our truth.
+In addition, the divorce was being evaluated and scrutinized by outsiders who had no idea of our truth.
 When you’re on the outside looking in, it’s easy to say, give him a chance, or to beat me over the head with the bible by telling me that I was going against what God deemed as right.
-There were those that took one side of the story, formulated their own opinions and started judging me.
+There were those that took one side of the story, formulated their own opinions and judged me.

-The funny thing was that I still cared about what those folks cared and felt the need to defend my rationale.
+The funny thing was that I still cared about people’s opinion of me and felt the need to defend my rationale.
 There were folks, I thought would be there to support and see me through the toughest experience in my life but were nowhere to be found.
-Until I realized God wanted me to stop turning to others and to seek him.
+Finally, I realized God wanted me to stop turning to others and seek him.

 I had a handful of friends that were always there—no matter how much I wanted to be left alone, kept pulling me out of the depths of darkness I kept drowning in.

-I stopped worrying about what others assumed and started living for my children and I. If someone wasn’t willing to support my happiness…
+I stopped worrying about what others assumed, what I thought I had, what I wanted and started accepting things as they were then living for my children and I. If someone wasn’t willing to support my happiness…